hyper63/workshops/connect/README.md

 > reseed your data service with the characters.json file.
 Make sure you are in the `connect` folder in
 > your terminal.

-The list method for the hyper data service gives several options:
+The list method for the `hyper` Data service gives several options:

 * list all with default limit of 1000
 * list with specified limit